Vantaa: Other congregations

 Of the member congregations of the Pentecostal Church of Finland, the Myyrmäki Pentecostal congregation, Vantaan Kotikirkko and Vantaan Minttukirkko are active in Vantaa.
 Independent Pentecostal congregations in Vantaa include the Credo church, the Korso Pentecostal congregation and Seutulan Betania.

 The Vantaa free congregation, belonging to the Free Church of Finland, is located in Hiekkaharju, and the congregation has also founded the Free congregation of western Vantaa in Askisto in western Vantaa.

 The Finnish branch office of the Jehovah's Witnesses, which is the highest level of the organisation in Finland, is located in Koivuhaka.
 There are two Kingdom Halls in Vantaa, in Koivuhaka and in Martinlaakso.

-Urban areas

-In late 2020 the population of Vantaa was 237,231, of which 232,481 lived in urban areas, 551 in areas of dispersed settlements and 4,199 in unknown locations.
-The proportion of urban areas in Vantaa is 99.8%.
-The population of Vantaa living in urban areas is divided into three areas:

-The administrative centre of the city is in bold.
-Urban areas marked with an asterisk (*) are only partly located in the city.
-The central area of Tikkurila and other municipal centres do not constitute urban areas of their own but instead belong to the Helsinki urban area, which spreads over to Vantaa as well as other local municipalities.
-The total population of the Helsinki urban area is 1,249,820 and its surface area is 676.46 square kilometres.
-The Klaukkala urban area spreads mostly to the municipality of Nurmijärvi.
-The Söderkulla urban area spreads mostly to the municipality of Sipoo, partly also spreading to the city of Helsinki.